ConservationMetrics/gc-scripts-hub/README.md

 For information on developing scripts, see the [Windmill Scripts quickstart](https://www.windmill.dev/docs/getting_started/scripts_quickstart).

+While it is possible in Windmill to [share common logic across scripts with relative imports](https://www. windmill.dev/docs/advanced/sharing_common_logic) we have avoided doing so at this time.
+This decision aims to keep each script as self-contained as possible, promoting modularity and reducing interdependencies.
+As a trade-off, there may be some redundancy across common operations, such as writing to a database.

 You may develop within Windmill's code editor, or locally.
 Developing locally has the advantage of being able to run tests.